andiigonzalez/Power_Outage_Analysis/index.md

 1. Combined `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into a single variable named `OUTAGE.START' using `pd.to_datetime`

-3. We actively decided to maintain missing variables as `NaN' or `NaT' until we complete out Missingness Analysis
+3. We actively decided to maintain missing variables as `NaN` or `NaT` until we complete our Missingness Analysis.

 <iframe src="assets/images/outages_head.html" width="100%" height="200"></iframe>

 #### Univariate Analysis
-[Analysis of individual variables]
+Our first univariate analysis was the number of outages per year.
+Our interest was to decipher if there was a trend in the number of outages relevant to time.
 <iframe src="assets/images/outages_by_year.html" width="700" height="500"></iframe>

+Our second univariate analysis was the total number of customers affected by outages per year.
+In relation to our idea of increasing electricity demand and usage over time and population.
+We quantified these values.

 #### Bivariate Analysis
 [Analysis of relationships between variables]